nats-io/nats.js/migration.md

   data and are easier to use from different modules, since you can provide the string name of the type.
 For more information see [Lifecycle and Informational and Events](core/README.md#lifecycle-and-informational-events)
+- Subscription#closed now resolves to void or an Error (it doesn't throw).
+The error is the reason why the subscription closed.

 ## Changes in JetStream